oscar-system/Oscar.jl/experimental/LatticesWithIsometry/docs/src/latwithisom.md

 ### Make the code more talkative

 Within the code, there are more hidden messages and testing which are disabled by default.
-If you plan to experiment with the codes with your particular examples, you may want to be able to detect some issues to be reported, as well as knowing what the code is doing.
+If you plan to experiment with the codes with your favourite examples, you may want to be able to detect some issues to be reported, as well as knowing what the code is doing.
 Indeed, some functions might take time in term of compilation but also computations.
-For this, you can enable these extras tests and printings by seeting
+For this, you can enable these extra tests and printings by setting:

 ```julia
 Oscar.set_lwi_level(2)